Computability and Beltrami fields in Euclidean space: Construction of a Turing complete gradient field in

 \begin{theorem} Let $\epsilon\in C^\infty(\mathbb R^2)$ be the error function obtained in Proposition~\ref{thm:PerturbedFlow}.
 Then any smooth vector field $Y$ that is bounded pointwise as

 is Turing complete. \end{theorem}

 \begin{proof} Let $T$ be a universal Turing machine and $(q_0,t_{in})$, $t_{in}\in A$, an input configuration.
-As explained before, there is an algorithmic procedure (requiring a finite number of steps) to determine the position of the input $(q_0,t_{in})$ with respect to the order in $C_0$ and its value $c_i\in[0,1]$.
-The input configurations correspond to the points $p^i_0=(c_i+2i,0)\in\mathbb R^2$.
+It is clear that there is an algorithmic procedure (requiring a finite number of steps) that determines the position of the input $(q_0,t_{in})$ with respect to the order in $C_0$ {introduced in Section \ref{SS.curves}} and its value $c_i\in[0,1]$.
+Hence the input configurations correspond to the {explicitly computable} points $p^i_0=(c_i+2i,0)\in\mathbb R^2$.

 Given an output string $t^*=(t^*_{-k},...,t^*_k) \in \Sigma^{2k+1}$, let $J^i_{t^*}$ denote the union of all the intervals $I_{(q,t)}^i$ for each configuration $(q,t)$ such that $q=q_{halt}$ and the symbols in position $-k,...,k$ of $t$ coincide with $t^*_{-k},...,t_k^*$.
 It is convenient to define the open set